-In 1939 the British Royal Navy did the unthinkable… Strange but true, they enlisted a dog who won the hearts and minds of sailors on two continents and went on to become a legend.
+In 1939 the British Royal Navy did the unthinkable… Strange but true, they enlisted a South African dog who then went on to win the hearts and minds of sailors on two continents and become a legend.

 He was a Great Dane who between 1939 and 1944 served at HMS Afrikander, a Royal Navy shore establishment in Simon’s Town, South Africa.
 He died in 1944 at the age of seven years and was buried with full military honours.